 PAT Testing and the Law

 With regulations always evolving, it’s worth staying up to date.
-Here’s what’s new and what’s stayed the same for 2025.
+Here’s what’s new and what’s stayed the same.

 England, Wales, and Northern Ireland